 Outside of the center the rent decreases by around 50€ and if you venture further out the accommodation is even cheaper.
 It’s still possible to find a one-bedroom apartment under 200 euros on the edge of the city and you can get a house for that amount in some villages.
 To buy a place in Sofia averages under 100€ per square foot.

-While most working expats settle in the capital of Sofia, many expat bargain hunters head to the second city of Plovdiv, where rents drop by 1/4 to 1/3, the ski area of Bansko, or into smaller towns that are downright cheap.
+While most working expats settle in the Bulgarian capital of Sofia, many expatriate bargain hunters head elsewhere.
+They go to the second city of Plovdiv, where rents drop by 1/4 to 1/3, the ski area of Bansko, or into smaller towns that are downright cheap.
 If you want to live in Bulgaria permanently, you can buy a house in many towns for under 50K euros, though don’t expect a lot of English speakers in those areas like you have in the capital.

 In the big cities there are plenty of transportation options to choose from.
 “One-way tickets in Sofia are now 0.80 EUR, though a day ticket for all lines is still €2 and a great deal,” says Todor.